FFFF-0000h/Tech-Scrolls/README.md

 - **encapsulation**: the bundling of data with the methods that operate on that data.

+- **encoding**: a way of converting data from one format to another (for example from text to ASCII).
+It's not inherently a security function. _See [decoding](#d)_.

 - **encryption**: the process of converting information or data into a code, especially to prevent unauthorized access.
+It is a way of hiding a message with the intent of only allowing the intended recipient to understand the meaning of the message. _See [decryption](#d)_.

 - **engagement**: the term used for likes, shares, comments, and other interactions with a person's social media presence. _See [impression](#i)_.